-Their overall demeanor appears poised and alert – the breed standard specifically states that their eyes should be ‘bright and sparkling’!
+Their overall looks appear poised and alert.
+The breed standard specifically states that their eyes should be ‘bright and sparkling’!

 How Big Are They?

 Toy Manchester Terriers weigh less than 12 pounds.
-Whilst this represents the upper limit on their size, it’s not uncommon for them to weigh as little as 5 – 7 pounds – similar to a Chihuahua.
+Whilst this represents the upper limit on their size, some may weigh as little as 5 – 7 pounds – similar to a Chihuahua.

 Manchester Terrier Temperament

 Owners of Manchester Terriers wax lyrical about their charms.